 A good romantic comedy is like a perfectly glazed donut: It's not necessarily the healthiest choice and it isn't fancy cuisine either, but when you're craving a sweet treat, there just isn't anything like it.
 Long relegated to the ranks of "chick flicks" and other stereotypically girly categories, rom coms can achieve the beautiful balance of providing both a heartwarming, cheesy love story and a deep commentary on the nature of human relationships.

 Below you'll find the best romantic comedies to watch right now, from the newest releases to ones a few months old that are still worth the detour.
+From saccharine sequels like Bridget Jones's Baby to award winning musical romps like La La Land these are our picks of the must-see romantic comedy movies in 2017.
+Our list compiles the most popular rom com flicks of recent months for your viewing pleasure.
 Be ready to add some butterflies to your donut-filled stomach.

 - Best Movies On Netflix